Ownership

 On June 22, 2018, the Company acquired the rights to the Mollecruz concessions which are located just to the north of the Ccascabamba target area, and are host to the Good Lucky target.

-Effective May 20, 2019, the Company formally declared the existence of a force majeure event under the Mollecruz Option thereby deferring the Company’s obligation to make the June 2019 and 2020 property payments and any subsequent property payments and work expenditures for a maximum of 24 months from the declaration date.
+On May 20, 2019, the Company formally declared the existence of a force majeure event thereby deferring the Company’s obligation to make the June 2019 property payments and any subsequent property payments and work expenditures for a maximum of 24 months from the declaration date.

-A payment of US$5,000 was paid at the time of the 2023 amendment and will be paid annually under the option agreement until access to the concessions is achieved by the Company.
+A payment of US$5,000 was confirmed and paid at the time of amendment and will be paid annually under the option agreement until access to the concessions is achieved by the Company.

 Payments